GovTechSG/purple-a11y/INTEGRATION.md

 4. Pass the scan results back into the NodeJS environment where `ph` is in.
 5. Push the results using `await ph.pushScanResults(scanResults)`.
 6. Repeat steps 2-5 as many times as desired.
-7. Terminate Purple HATS by using `await ph.terminate()`.
+7. Terminate Purple A11y by using `await ph.terminate()`.
 A folder containing the details and report of your scan will be created, under the directory `results` which can be found in your project's root directory.

 ### Example usages